Skip to content

 by

-What is COUPNCD function in Excel?
-COUPNCD function is one of the Financial functions in Microsoft Excel that returns a number that represents the next coupon date after the settlement date.
-Syntax of COUPNCD function COUPNCD(settlement, maturity, frequency, [basis]) The COUPNCD function syntax has the following arguments: Settlement: The security’s settlement date.
-The security settlement date …
+What is SLN function in Excel?
+SLN function is one of Financial functions in Microsoft Excel that returns the straight-line depreciation of an asset for one period.
+Syntax of SLN function SLN(cost, salvage, life) The SLN function syntax has the following arguments: Cost: The initial cost of the asset.
+Salvage: The value at the end of …

 Continue Reading